Bioconductor/BiocStickers/README.md

 and create a pull request if you would like to add a sticker for your package too or if you would like to modify existing ones.

+To start with a new sticker you might want to use the template [template.xcf](template/template.xcf) (gimp format) or you might want to check out the `ggtree` sticker from @GuangchuangYu for a sticker created entirely in `R`.

-Check http://www.flatuicolorpicker.com/category/all for some nice color definitions.
+Also, check http://www.flatuicolorpicker.com/category/all for some nice color definitions.

-The font used for the *official* Bioconductor stickers (same used also for the Bioconductor logo) is *Aller* (https://www.fontsquirrel.com/fonts/aller).
+The font used for the *official* Bioconductor stickers (same used also for the Bioconductor logo) is *Aller* (available in directory *fonts/Aller*).

 ## Stickers: